aionnetwork/aion-docs/extra/tool-list.md

 ### [AIWA](https://getaiwa.com/)

-A wallet and dApp interaction tool for Aion.
+A wallet and Dapp interaction tool for Aion.
 You can find a guide for AIWA over at [Aion University](https://learn.aion.network/docs/aiwa)

 ## Integrated Development Environments